notAperson535/OneClick-macOS-Simple-KVM/docs/guide-screen-resolution.md

 ---
-title: Screen Resolution
+title: How to increase screen resolution for macOS-Simple-KVM
 permalink: /resolution/
 ---

-## How to increase screen resolution for macOS-Simple-KVM

 1. In the macOS Finder, look for **EFI** in the left bar under **Volumes**.
 If it isn't visible you will have to mount it:
  - Open the macOS Terminal and type `diskutil list` and look for the disk/partition location of the EFI.
 (There may be more than one.)